EU ABS Regulation (EU Regulation 511/2014)

 For more information, see Article 2 of the EU ABS Regulation (EU Regulation 511/2014).
 Further information may also be found in the indicated sections of the Guidance.
 To help you determine if your activities with genetic resources are in scope of the EU ABS Regulation, the ABS Focal Point has developed an interactive tool.
 Find the help tool on this page.

 Out of scope of the EU ABS Regulation

-- Genetic resources accessed prior to 12 October 2014 even if utilisation of those resources occurs on or after that date (Guidance 2.2).
+- Genetic resources accessed prior to 12 October 2014 even if utilisation of those resources occurs on or after that date (section 2.2).

 Genetic resources for which access and benefit-sharing is governed by specialised international instruments.
 This currently includes genetic material as listed below.
-However, some exceptions apply (see also: ‘Which specialised international instruments are recognised under the EU ABS Regulation?’ on this page and Guidance 2.3.1).
+However, some exceptions apply (see also: ‘Which specialised international instruments are recognised under the EU ABS Regulation?’ on this page and Guidance section 126.96.36.199 and 5.2.1).

-- PGRFA covered by Annex I of the International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA), included into its multilateral system (MLS) and obtained from ITPGRFA Parties (SMTA signed).
+- Plant genetic resources for food and agriculture (PGRFA) covered by Annex I of the International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA), included into its multilateral system (MLS) and obtained from ITPGRFA Parties (SMTA signed).